sisungo/airup/docs/en-US/api_manual/c/index.md

 # Airup SDK for C manual
 Airup SDK for C is an implementation of the Airup SDK.
-It is for C99/C11/C23 and C++ prior than C++ 23.
+It is for C99/C11/C23 and C++.

+🚧 **WARNING** 🚧: The SDK is currently being rewritten and the old SDK has been deleted from repository.
+Please refer to older versions (v0.10.3) to get the SDK, or wait for the newly-written C SDK is done.

 ## Example
 ```c